Deathsbreed/SpaceShipSim/README.md

 Space Ship Simulator is a basic 2D simulator of a spaceship in a frictionless environment.
 This program was made for educational purposes, and is meant to be quite simple.

-To compile the source-code, go into the source folder and run the following command:<br>
+To compile the source-code, go into the project src/ folder and run the following command:<br>
 <code>$ javac spaceshipsim/SpaceShipSim.java</code>

 <h4>Contributing</h4>